farhiongit/message-in-the-bottle/README.md

 > void **BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY** (BOTTLE (*T*) \*bottle)

-When concurrent threads are synchronized by an exchange of messages, the transmitter must inform receivers when it has finished sending messages, so that receivers won't need to wait for extra messages.
+When concurrent threads are synchronized by an exchange of messages, the senders must inform the receivers when they have finished sending messages, so that receivers won't need to wait for extra messages.

+In other words, as soon as all messages have been sent through the bottle (it won't be filled with any more messages), we can close it.

+To do so,
-Once the bottle won't be filled with any more messages, we can close it: the function `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` will seal the mouth of the bottle (i.e. close the transmitter side of the bottle), unblock all receivers and wait for the bottle to be empty.
+the function `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` seals the mouth of the bottle (i.e. close the transmitter side of the bottle), unblock all receivers and wait for the bottle to be empty.

-This:
+This behavior:

 1. prevents any new message from being sent in the bottle (just in case) :
   `BOTTLE_FILL` and `BOTTLE_TRY_FILL` will return 0 immediately (without blocking).
 2. waits for the bottle to be emptied (by the calls to `BOTTLE_DRAIN` in the receivers).
-3. asks for any blocked `BOTTLE_DRAIN` calls (called by the receivers) to unblock and to finish their job:
+3. asks for any remaining blocked calls to `BOTTLE_DRAIN` (called by the receivers) to unblock and to finish their job:
   `BOTTLE_DRAIN` will be asked to return immediately with value 0.

 `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`: